Some Optimizations on Detecting Gravitational Wave Using Convolutional Neural Network: Principles of the detection scheme

+Apart from the WP transform, Fourier transform \citep{Howell:2016}, wavelet transform \citep{Journal:Mallat:1989,Book:Mallat:2009,Book:Daubechies:1992} and principal component analysis (PCA) are three typical frequency analysis methods.
+For example, \citet{IJMPC:Rampone:2013} investigated the glitch-burst discrimination and glitch classification problems based on PCA and forward neural network (FNN), \citet{CQG:Vinciguerra:2017} studied a scheme to classify waves emitted in CBC using PCA and an average of FNNs with three hidden layers.
+As an earlier stage investigation, however, this work focuses on the application of WP decomposition in the CNN-based GW signal detection, and postpones the systematic studies on effects of various frequency analysis methods to future works.
+Our experiments show that WP is applicable in the GW detection problem and there isn't significant difference on GW detection between typical wavelet bases: Biorthogonal basis (bior), Coiflets (coif), Daubechies basis (db), Haar (haar), ReverseBior (rbio), and Symlets (sym) \citep{Book:Mallat:2009,Journal:Mallat:1989,Book:Daubechies:1992}.

-Typical frequency analysis schemes are Fourier transform \citep{Howell:2016}, Wavelet transform and WP transform \citep{Journal:Mallat:1989,Book:Mallat:2009,Book:Daubechies:1992}.
-Wavelet transform and WP transform have a time-frequency analysis capability, while the Fourier transform has no time analysis capability.
-Our experiments show that WP is applicable in the GW detection problem and there isn't significant difference on GW identification between typical Wavelet bases db1, bior1.3, coif4, rbio4.4, sym4 and haar.
-Therefore, we propose to use WP transform with db1 base.
-A brief introduction to the principle and implementation of WP analysis can be found in \citep{Li:2015}.
-This introduction need very little mathematical knowledge to read.
-For WP has both time analysis and frequency analysis capabilities, the decomposition of an observed signal (Fig. \ref{Fig:GW_flow}) is an image in a two dimensional space (Fig. \ref{fig:GW-WP}).
+Therefore, we use a WP transform with a db1 base in equation (\ref{Equ:g}).
+There are multiple variants for basis function db in the implementation of Matlab wavelet toolbox \citep{Matlab:2017}.
+The number behind db is the index of a specific variant.
+A brief introduction to the principle and implementation of WP transform can be found in \citet{Li:2015}.
+That introduction need very little mathematical knowledge to read.
+For WP decomposition has both time analysis and frequency analysis capabilities, its decomposition result of an observed data (Fig. \ref{Fig:GW_flow}) is an image in a two-dimensional space (Fig. \ref{fig:GW-WP}).